kylejtobin/cognitive-protocol-arch-market-service/DOMAIN_PRIMITIVES_PLAN.md

 ✅ MarketTicker completed with computed field pattern
 ⏳ Continue with trade → analysis flow

+### Step 2.5: Analysis Primitives - NEXT

+1. Create `analysis_primitives.py`
+2. Implement RSIValue first (simplest)
+3. Update RSIAnalysis to use it
+4. Run tests and fix issues
+5. Continue with other indicators

 ### Step 3: Cascade Updates ⏳ TODO

 Use mypy errors to guide the cascade: